annikagrosz/EcoPhyloSim/README.md

 ```

 For the moment this uses a private key that grants access to the repo, don't forward or copy this code elsewhere!

+#### From developers

+Clone or fork the repo, and the follow the hints here http://biometry.github.io/APES/R/R70-PackageDevelopment.html if you don't know how to compile a package